rails/spring/README.md

 ### `testunit`

-Runs a test (e.g. Test::Unit, MiniTest::Unit, etc.) Preloads the `test_helper` file.
+Runs a test (e.g. Test::Unit, MiniTest::Unit, etc.)

 This command can also recursively run a directory of tests.
 For example, `spring testunit test/functional` will run `test/functional/**/*_test.rb`.

+If your test helper file takes a while to load, consider preloading it (see below).

 ### `rspec`

 Runs an rspec spec, exactly the same as the `rspec` executable.

-Preloads the `spec_helper` file.
+If your spec helper file takes a while to load, consider preloading it (see below).

 ### `cucumber`